ordomigato/personal-website-2/src/projects/09-01-2020-second-project/index.md

 ## Solutions

 <p>
-Developing an application with a fully functioning backend (server), properly structured database, and a professional looking interface within a short time period required me to make many quick and well-thought out decisions as to what technologies I would use.
+Developing an application with a fully functioning backend (server), properly structured database, and a professional looking interface within a short time period required me to make many quick but also well-thought out decisions as to what technologies to employ.
 I had decided early on that I would be using Digital Ocean to host the application and the MERN (M being MySQL) stack to build it.
-Prior to any coding, I mapped out the initial intended database with the use of ER (Entity-Relationship) diagram software.
+Prior to any coding, I mapped out the initial intended database with the use of an ER (Entity-Relationship) diagram software.
 </p>

 ![ER relationships](../../images/er-diagram.png)